bluer1211/redmine-testcase-management/README.md

 * Not only "View issues" permission, "Add issues", "Edit Issues", "Delete Issues" permissions were also required for each adding/editing/deleting actions in testcase management.
   In the future, this restriction will be changed to require only "View issues" about issue permission.
 (Delegate permission control in plugin's side)
+* MySQL and MariaDB is not supported yet. #8

 ## For Developers